flyve-mdm/demo-mode/_posts/static/2017-11-07-self-create-an-user-account.md

 The email contains a validation link to the dashboard.
 The dashboard "converts" the request from a HTTP GET verb to a HTTP PUT verb.

-The link in the email contains a validation ID and an associated valdiation token.
-The validation token is provided in the body of the request, the ID can be provided either in the URL, either in the body.
-Refer th GLPI's API documentation.
+The link in the email contains a validation ID and an associated validation token.
+The validation token is provided in the body of the request, the ID can be provided either in the URL or in the body.
+Refer to the GLPI's API documentation.

 ```
 PUT http://api.domain.com/PluginFlyvemdmdemoAccountvalidation/4?session_token=83af7e620c83a50a18d3eac2f6ed05a3ca0bea62
 Content-Type: application/json
 ```

 Payload

 ```json
 {"input":